All-00k/2D_Platformer/README.md

 Hit-Based 2D Platformer (Java)

 A precision 2D platformer built from scratch using Java and Object-Oriented Programming (OOP) principles.
-This project features a custom game engine, hit-box-based combat, and a dynamic level loading system.
+This project features a custom game engine(jvm), hit-box-based combat, and a dynamic level loading system.

 **Core Technical Architecture**
 ### 1. Object-Oriented Design